xmondo/chaos_functions/README.md

 # Usage

-Adjust all script variable to match your environmnt.
+Adjust all script variables to match your environmnt.

 ### Animated Chaotic Functions